jacob-roling/jippitty/README.md

 video game idea
 ```

-## Your Conversation Data
+## Conversations

 Conversations are stored in a folder `.jippitty` in your system's home folder.

 - For mac and linux users that is `$HOME/.jippitty`
 - For windows users that is `$USERPROFILE/.jippitty`

-Each conversation is stored as a JSON file in the format of an OpenAI message list that you might send in a response body to <https://api.openai.com/v1/chat/completions>
+Each conversation is stored as a JSON file in the format of an OpenAI message list that you might send in a request body to <https://api.openai.com/v1/chat/completions>.
+Essentially, this program enables you to edit and pass these files to the OpenAI API from your command line.

 For example:
 `File: <your system's home>/.jippitty/<conversation name>.json`